 University of California - Davis

-The UC campus in Davis will begin offering a physician assistant master's program in June 2013.
+The UC campus in Davis began offering a physician assistant master's program in June 2013.
 To be eligible for the program, applicants need bachelor's degrees in a health-focused field, at least a 3.0 GPA, three recommendation letters, a personal essay and 1,000 hours of clinical experience obtained within the past two years; GRE scores are not required.
 The program values certain types of clinical experience more than others, such as in medical assisting, physical therapy, nursing or international medicine.